-The student was attending the game and began making comments toward Portola player Makai Brown.
+The incident occurred last week when a Laguna Hills student who was in the stands at the game began taunting Portola player Makai Brown.

 "I'm angry.
 I'm hurt.
-I've had emotions that have covered the spectrum," Sabrina Brown said.
+I've had emotions that have covered the spectrum," she said.

 READ ALSO | Mom is charged after allegedly telling daughter to hit opponent during OC youth basketball game